18 Georgia Spring Break Destinations for Families

 Find more Rome trip ideas in this Guide to Rome.

-Valdosta is home to Wild Adventures Theme Park, which has thrilling roller coasters, water slides, and exotic animal encounters.
-Interact with more animals at Fifth Day Farm, a petting zoo and family farm with everything from photo ops to goat yoga.
+Also in town, interact with animals at Fifth Day Farm, a petting zoo and family farm with everything from photo ops to goat yoga.
 Look for wildlife as you navigate the pine forests and cypress wetlands at Grand Bay Wildlife Management Area by kayak, boardwalk, or 54-foot viewing platform.

 Find more Valdosta trip ideas in this Guide to Valdosta.